Associate Professor in Early Modern Drama, Faculty of Arts

 - Early modern drama in its historical context

-Hannah Manktelow, 'Provincial Shakespeare Performance', 2013- (co-supervision with Dr Jo Robinson, and Tanya Kirk (British Library))
+Hannah Manktelow, 'Provincial Shakespeare Performance', awarded 2019 (co-supervision with Jo Robinson, and Tanya Kirk, British Library)

-Sarah O'Malley, 'Gendered Lands: Women, Nature, and the Representation of Seventeenth-century English Landscapes', 2014- (co-supervision with Julie Sanders, University of Newcastle)
+Sarah O'Malley, 'Gendered Lands: Women, Nature, and the Representation of Seventeenth-century English Landscapes', awarded 2019 (co-supervision with Julie Sanders, University of Newcastle)

 Before beginning my PhD I worked at the CAPITAL (Creativity and Performance in Teaching and Learning) Centre at the University of Warwick, which instilled in me a lifelong passion for teaching.
 At Nottingham I am lucky enough to be able to teach at all levels of undergraduate and postgraduate study, and my teaching interests both reflect and inform my research.
 I teach broadly across the School's drama modules, specialising in early modern drama.